Kavi7raj/demo_project/README.md

 # demo_project
 This is a new repository for training purpose.
+Adding this new line just see how commit works.